The Cartels and Leniency Review: Belgium

 - all other leniency applications that have been or will be filed with competition authorities inside or outside the European Union.

 A summary application will lead to a marker.
 When an applicant discloses information and evidence to the European Commission that later implies that the cartel is of a different scale from what was mentioned in the summary application, he or she must inform the competition prosecutor general.
 By doing so, the protection will remain identical at the level of the European Commission and of the BCA.
 The BCA should also be informed if the Commission rejects a request for leniency.

 The 2020 Guidelines provide for a marker system.
-A potential applicant may initially request, by email or telephone, a marker to protect his or her place in the queue for a period of time, for instance to allow for the gathering of the necessary information and evidence to meet the threshold for immunity or reduction of fines.
+A potential applicant may initially request, by email or telephone, a marker to protect his or her place in the queue for a set period; for instance, to allow the gathering of necessary information and evidence to meet the threshold for immunity or reduction of fines.